A Closer Look at Svolvær

 A quick exploration of its urban life is a good complement to the incredible mountain views.
 You can choose from a variety of excursions when you make Svolvær your base for exploring the Lofoten Islands.
 A mountain hike makes a perfect day trip and you can either pack a snack with locally caught fish or sneak back into town for a nightcap.
 Many people enjoy combining hiking with the ferry system, to allow for a slow exploration of the archipelago.

 Don’t miss out on the most popular activity in Svolvær: fishing.
 This area has a long history of fishing, and you can join a guided fishing expedition to try your own hand.
 Thanks to sustainable fishing techniques, the Lofoten region is flush with many species of fish.
 Guests are welcome to take home anything they catch on a fishing trip, which might include cod, haddock, mackerel, and sometimes halibut.
-Allow yourself to be distracted by the incredible views with mountain hillsides and intimate inlets.
+Allow yourself to be distracted by the incredible views of mountain hillsides and intimate inlets.

 History buffs may be interested to know that ancient peoples, including Vikings, used to fish here and they would create a product known as stockfish.
 You can visit the Lofoten Fishery to see how modern-day fishers are managing the local ecosystem to maximize food production.
 Get a peek at the Arctic cod who journey here to spawn each season.
 There is a salmon farm here as well if you’re interested in learning more about Norway’s commitment to sustainable aquaculture.